nuxt-community/lunr-module/README.md

     // With options
     {
       src: '@nuxtjs/lunr-module',
-      // This are the default options:
+      // These are the default options:
       /*
       options: {
         includeComponent: true,